Place Bell: Major tenants

-On 20 September 2018, it was announced that the Les Canadiennes de Montreal of the Canadian Women's Hockey League would be moving to the arena complex from Complexe sportif Claude-Robillard playing both in the main rink and the community rink.
-The Les Canadiennes also moved their daily operations and training camp into the complex.
-They played one season at Place Bell before the league and team ceased operations in 2019.
+On September 20, 2018, it was announced that the Les Canadiennes de Montréal of the CWHL would be moving to the arena from the Complexe sportif Claude-Robillard, playing both in the main arena and the community rink.
+Les Canadiennes also moved their daily operations and training camp into the complex.
+The team played one season at Place Bell before the league and team ceased operations following the 2018–19 season.
+In their lone season at Place Bell, Les Canadiennes advanced to the Clarkson Cup final by defeating the Markham Thunder in the semi-final at Place Bell; they lost the championship final to the Calgary Inferno.